Patrick Bahr and Graham Hutton. Submitted to the International Conference on Functional Programming, February 2024.

 Venanzio Capretta, Graham Hutton and Mauro Jaskelioff.
 Submitted to the Symposium on Implementation and Application of Functional Languages, Leuven, Belgium, August-September 2016.

 Coinductive data structures, such as streams or infinite lists, have many applications in functional programming and type theory, and are naturally defined using recursive equations.
 But how do we ensure that such equations make sense, i.e. that they actually generate a productive infinite object?
-A standard means to achieve productivity is to use Banach's fixed-point theorem, which guarantees the unique existence of solutions to recursive equations on metric spaces under certain conditions.
+A standard means to achieve productivity is to use Banach’s fixed-point theorem, which guarantees the unique existence of solutions to recursive equations on metric spaces under certain conditions.
 Functions satisfying these conditions are called contractions.
-In this article, we give a new characterization of contractions on streams in the form of a sound and complete representation theorem, and generalise this result to a wide class of non-well-founded structures, first to infinite binary trees, then to final coalgebras of container functors.
+In this article, we give a new characterization of contractions on streams in the form of a sound and complete representation theorem, and generalize this result to a wide class of non-well-founded structures, first to infinite binary trees, then to final coalgebras of container functors.

 In the field of program transformation, one often transforms programs into continuation-passing style to make their flow of control explicit, and then immediately removes the resulting continuations using defunctionalisation to make the programs first-order.
 In this article, we show how these two transformations can be fused together into a single transformation step that cuts out the need to first introduce and then eliminate continuations.
 Our approach is calculational, uses standard equational reasoning techniques, and is widely applicable.